tauri-apps/tauri-docs/docs/references/webview-versions.md

 ### macOS & iOS

-On macOS Tauri uses the webview that comes preinstalled with macOS since version 10.10 (Yosemite).
+On macOS, Tauri uses the webview that comes preinstalled with macOS since version 10.10 (Yosemite).
 It is considered a core component and is therefore updated with the regular OS updates.
 This means unsupported macOS versions **do not** receive WebKit updates.

 To find the WebKit version used by `WKWebView` on your version of macOS you can use this command in the terminal: